Ur of the Chaldees: New Testament

-In the New Testament, Saint Stephen refers to it as the "land of the Chaldeans" when he retells the story of Abraham in Acts 7.
+In the New Testament, Saint Stephen refers to "the land of the Chaldeans" when he retells the story of Abraham in Acts 7.

-Islamic
+Islamic texts

 According to Islamic texts, Abraham (Ibrahim in Arabic) was thrown into the fire.
 In the story, the temperature of the king's fire was reduced by God, saving the life of Ibrahim.
 While the Quran does not mention the king's name, Muslim commentators have assigned Nimrod as the king based on hadiths.

 Location

 Lower Mesopotamia

-Eusebius in his Preparation for the Gospel preserves a fragment of the work Concerning the Jews by the 1st century BC historian Alexander Polyhistor, which in turn quotes a passage in Concerning the Jews of Assyria by the 2nd century BC historian Eupolemus.
+Eusebius, in his Preparation for the Gospel, preserves a fragment of the work Concerning the Jews by the 1st century BC historian Alexander Polyhistor, which in turn quotes a passage in Concerning the Jews of Assyria by the 2nd century BC historian Eupolemus.
 The passage claimed that Abraham was born in the Babylonian city Camarina, which it notes was also called "Uria".
 (Such indirect quotations of Eupolemus via Polyhistor are referred to as Pseudo-Eupolemus.)
 This site is identified by modern scholars with the Sumerian city of Ur located at Tell el-Mukayyar, which in ancient texts was named Uriwa or Urima.